nerves-project/nerves/guides/introduction/installation.md

 <!-- tabs-close -->

-It is important to update the versions of `hex` and `rebar` used by Elixir, **even if you already had Elixir installed**.
+It is important to update the versions of `hex` and `rebar3` used by Elixir, **even if you already had Elixir installed**.

 ```bash